-PAYMENTS/BENEFITS UPON TERMINATION WITH GOOD REASON BY THE EMPLOYEE OR WITH NO REASON BY THE COMPANY
+PAYMENTS/BENEFITS UPON TERMINATION BY THE EMPLOYEE WITH GOOD REASON OR BY THE COMPANY WITH NO REASON

-Assuming the executive officer terminated his or her employment for good reason following certain actions by the Company or the Company terminated his or her employment for reasons other than cause, death or disability, under the employment agreement the Company would continue to pay his or her base salary, bonus and benefits for two years for Mr. Richey and Mr. Muenster and for one year for Ms. Barclay.
+Assuming the executive officer terminated his or her employment for good reason following certain actions by the Company or the Company terminated his or her employment for reasons other than cause, death or disability, under the employment agreement the Company would continue to pay his or her base salary and bonus for two years following termination for Mr. Richey and Mr. Muenster and for one year for Ms. Barclay; however, each executive officer could elect to receive these payments in lump sums on or about March 15 of the calendar year following the calendar year in which the termination occurs.
+Further, certain benefits would continue after such termination.
 In addition, the executive officer's outstanding stock options would vest and become exercisable and his or her earned but unvested shares of performance-accelerated restricted stock would vest and be distributed.
 These payments and benefits would be conditioned upon the executive officer not soliciting employees, customers or distributors of the Company for a specified period.
 In addition, the executive officer would be required to execute the Company's standard severance agreement and release.

-PAYMENTS UPON TERMINATION WITHOUT GOOD REASON
+PAYMENTS UPON TERMINATION BY THE EMPLOYEE WITHOUT GOOD REASON